djordan12/priority-queue/README.md

 I've thew together quite quickly a simple UI in the Angular framework just to offer some interaction with the heap and allow a user to step through the process of adding a new item to the queue and if you're familiar with chrome dev tools you can step through the code.

 If you use the UI, first off, the 'MinHeap.ts' data structure I have created can both be utilized as a min heap and a queue.
 If a priority isn't specified upon initializing the HeapItem then it'll assign the 'item' to the 'priority', essentially making it its key to be sorted by.
-I haven't included any time of validation in this UI, do not mix and match heap items or you will get funky results.
+I haven't included any type of validation in this UI, do not mix and match heap items or you will get funky results.
 For example, don't add an item with just quantity then add a new item with a priority level and quantity.
+It should either be just a quantity and or quantity and priority level.
 Refresh the page to start over, all results are console logged.
-It should either be just a quantity and or quantity and priority level.

 Get it locally? clone repo, npm install, and ng serve!
 Access your browser with localhost:4200